ajaykrishnan33/webrtc-exploration/README.md

 # Exploring WebRTC

 ## Description
 This is a basic demo set up for the purpose of exploring WebRTC.
-It demonstrates how two peers - Alice and Bob, can establish a WebRTC connection between them and stream a video from the first peer to the second.
+It demonstrates how two peers - Alice and Bob, can establish a WebRTC connection between them and bidirectionally stream video between them.
+Also, text chat functionality has been implemented too.

 Currently, both the peers - Alice and Bob, are created in the same page.
 This has zero practical utility and is only for learning purposes.